National Agricultural Policy Center

 The National Agricultural Policy Center (NAPC) (المركز الوطني للسياسات الزراعية), was established in 2000 through the work of the Project GCP/SYR/006/ITA of the Food and Agriculture Organization (FAO) of the United Nations, funded by the Government of Italy, to be part of the Syrian Ministry of Agriculture and Agrarian Reform.
 The project is now in its third phase.
 It is a center of research and analysis in the field of agricultural policies in Syria, and therefore strives to provide policy analysis for relevant stakeholders and policymakers in the field.

 History

 The FAO Project GCP/SYR/006/ITA started in April 1998, and sought to respond to the Government of Syria's initiative to move from a socially planned economy to a social market economy.
 After background work and training from the Project the NAPC was established in 2000 as part of the Project's first phase (April 1998 - October 2001).
-In the second phase (November 2001 - October 2004) of the Project extensive training was delivered to the now fully staffed NAPC, an organizational structure was developed and a mid-term work-plan established.
+In the second phase (November 2001 - October 2004) of the Project training was delivered to the now fully staffed NAPC, an organizational structure was developed and a mid-term work-plan established.
 In third phase (November 2004 - October 2007), the Project assisted in consolidating the work of the NAPC with a view to its future independence and sustainability.